Gradian-me/gradian-app/src/docs/security/SECURITY.md

 **Important:** Tokens should NEVER be stored in localStorage or React state.

 **Current Implementation:**
+- Access tokens are stored in **memory only** (not in cookies or localStorage)
-- Tokens are stored in httpOnly cookies (set by server)
+- Refresh tokens are stored in httpOnly cookies (set by server)
 - localStorage token storage has been removed from login flow
 - Tokens are automatically sent with requests via cookies

 **Best Practices:**
-1. Server sets tokens as httpOnly cookies (prevents XSS)
+1. Server sets refresh tokens as httpOnly cookies (prevents XSS)
+2. Access tokens stored in memory only (cleared on page refresh)
-2. Cookies use `secure` flag in production (HTTPS only)
+3. Cookies use `secure` flag in production (HTTPS only)
-3. Cookies use `sameSite=strict` to prevent CSRF
+4. Cookies use `sameSite=lax` to prevent CSRF while allowing navigation
-4. Never expose tokens in client-side code
+5. Never expose tokens in client-side code

 **Migration Utility:**
 ```typescript